jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `value` attribute of the `property` resource of the `endpoint-config` resource of the `webservices` subsystem
 Can you get the value attribute of the myProperty property resource of the myEndpointConfig endpoint-config resource of the webservices subsystem ?
 Can you get the value attribute of the myProperty property resource of the myEndpointConfig endpoint config resource of the webservices subsystem ?
+## syntax of the operation to get the `micrometer` subsystem
+Can you get the micrometer subsystem?
+Can you get the micrometer?
+Can you retrieve all the attributes of the micrometer subsystem?
 ## syntax of the operation to get the `endpoint` attribute of the `micrometer` subsystem
 Can you get the endpoint attribute of the micrometer subsystem?
 Can you get the endpoint attribute of the micrometer subsystem?